secartifacts/secartifacts.github.io/_conferences/usenixsec2024/guide.md

      virtual machines such as with VirtualBox
 * Any servers with beefy/special hardware you may have access to, for artifacts that could benefit from this
-* The artifact authors’ machines, accessed via SSH or such, for artifacts that cannot run anywhere else due to hardware dependencies
+* The artifact authors' machines, accessed via SSH or such, for artifacts that cannot run anywhere else due to hardware dependencies
 * Commercial clouds such as AWS or Azure, but only if absolutely necessary and the authors are willing to pay for it; in that case, please agree with the authors on a protocol in which you agree to spawn and tear down machines to minimize unnecessary costs.

-_Note on anonymization_: If you have to SSH to the authors’ machines, make sure your public SSH key does not identify you (remove the user@host part at the end).
+_Note on anonymization_: If you have to SSH to the authors' machines, make sure your public SSH key does not identify you (remove the user@host part at the end).
 If you are concerned you could be identified through other means, such as because of your IP address (e.g., because you do not have access to a VPN),